The completion of a minimum of thirty course credits is required of all students pursuing a Master's Degree in Religion.

 • All students are required to take "Theory and Method in the Study of Religion" (16:840:501).

-• A combined maximum of two content courses may be taken at other Rutgers departments and other universities, subject to the approval of the Graduate Director (this applies to courses taken at another department at Rutgers or another university (e.g., pdf through the Princeton arrangement).
-(129 KB) *
+• A combined maximum of two graduate-level courses may be taken in other Rutgers departments (or other universities, e.g., pdf through the Princeton-Rutgers Exchange) (129 KB) , subject to the approval of the Graduate Director.*

-• 400-level courses taught by full time department faculty may be counted toward graduate credit, provided that additional work is performed (additional readings and a 25-page term paper).
+• 400-level courses taught by full-time department faculty may be counted toward graduate credit, provided that additional work is performed (e.g., additional readings and a 25-page term paper).

-• Subject to the approval of the Graduate Director, a maximum of two upgraded undergraduate courses (300 level) may be taken toward the M.A.
+• Subject to the approval of the Graduate Director, a maximum of two upgraded 300-level undergraduate courses may be taken for credit toward the M.A.

 • Only one independent study course is normally allowed.